konczosi/python-assessment/README.md

 ## Caveats
 - The program searches for csv and image files in the Task1_PPTX_report folder.
 These files must be put here.
 - The app currently resizes images to the same width.
-Manual scaling may be required.
+Manual scaling may be required after report generation.

 ## Roadmap
 - Use Docker to containerize the application.